Come Dancing (song): Background

-"Come Dancing" is a tribute to the Davies' older sister Rene.
+"Come Dancing" is a tribute to Davies' older sister Rene.
 Living in Canada with her reportedly abusive husband, the 31-year-old Rene was visiting her childhood home in Fortis Green in London at the time of Ray Davies' 13th birthday—21 June 1957—on which she surprised him with a gift of the Spanish guitar he had tried to persuade his parents to buy him.
 That evening, Rene, who had a weak heart as a result of a childhood bout of rheumatic fever, suffered a fatal heart attack while dancing at the Lyceum ballroom.

 Ray later said that the song was an attempt to return to the "warmer" style they had prior to their transformation to an arena rock act, explaining, "I wanted to regain some of the warmth I thought we'd lost, doing those stadium tours.
 'Come Dancing' was an attempt to get back to roots, about my sisters' memories of dancing in the '50s."

-Davies later claimed that the song was about a type of petty criminals known as a spiv, saying, "it was about an East End spiv, sung in a London voice.
+Davies later said that the song was about a type of petty criminal known as a spiv, saying, "it was about an East End spiv, sung in a London voice.
 If anybody had lost any faith in us being real people, that record ['Come Dancing'] would restore it."
-Davies also claimed that the song was sung from a street peddler or "barrow boy's" point of view, saying, "['Come Dancing'] is sung by an East End barrow boy—I think there's cockney rhyming slang in it!"
+Davies also said that the song was sung from a street peddler or "barrow boy's" point of view, saying, "['Come Dancing'] is sung by an East End barrow boy—I think there's cockney rhyming slang in it!"